Skip to content

 These credentials must be associated with a user or role with the necessary permissions to perform security checks.

-Using Custom AWS Profiles
+AWS Profiles

-Prowler allows you to specify a custom AWS profile using the following command:
+Specify a custom AWS profile using the following command:

 prowler aws -p/--profile <profile_name>